 An active player in the Malaysian theatre scene, Amelia is the Artistic Director of ACX Productions, a company specializing in theatre production and an educational theatre training for people of all ages, which she co-founded in 2011.
 As an actor, Amelia performed in The Lost and The Ecliptic, a play which was co-presented by Pentas Project and the Kuala Lumpur Performing Arts Centre in October 2007, and later played at the Esplanade in Singapore as part of The Studios series in 2010.
 She was also in The Juggler’s Tale by Traditions and Editions Theatre Circus (TETC) in 2011, and collaborated with Anata Theatre (Thailand) and Pentas Project in Changmai in Dec 2010.
 In Feb 2012 she performed in Dear Elena Sergeevna, directed by Malaysian’s Chinese Director Dr. Deric Gan.
 In Aug 2012 she performed in Paper Crane: A Musical, directed by Joe Hasham.
 Amelia directed The Mystery of the Phoenix Tree, which was invited to join The Asean Puppet Festival (Thailand) in March 2013 and Wayang World Puppet Carnival (Indonesia) in September 2013.

-Soo Ming is currently a freelance actor, director and theatre educator based in Kota Kinabalu, Sabah.
-He founded PITaPAT Theatre in 2012 and directed the first 2 theatre productions of the theatre company in 2013; Wanted!! and Die Die Tak Bayar, which were performed in multi languages.
+Soo Ming is an actor, director and theatre educator based in Kota Kinabalu, Sabah.
+He founded PITaPAT Theatre in 2012 and directed the first two theatre productions of the theatre company in 2013; Wanted!! and Die Die Tak Bayar, which were performed in multi-languages.

 Soo Ming was one of the acting teachers at the Kuala Lumpur Performing Arts Centre (KLPAC) in 2010.
 Upon his graduation from ITI, Soo Ming collaborated with fellow graduates, Alberto Ruiz and Zachary Ho, in Unbound: Prometheus and the Monkey King performed in Malaysia.
 In 2009, he was in Creative Lab, a presentation of eight solo works that were the responses by eight artists to Kuo Pao Kun’s The Spirits Play, the inaugural play of the Traditions & Editions Theatre Circus (TETC), a theatre collective established by ITI alumni.
 His solo went on to be presented in Kuala Lumpur in Play Spirits, a different collective production with another three members of TETC.
 He also performed in TETC’s second production, The Juggler’s Tale, featured as part of Esplanade’s The Studios series in May 2011.
 Soo Ming was selected to be in Stan Lai’s production of The Village, which was presented at Esplanade’s Huayi Festival in 2009 and later toured in California and eight cities in China.
 In 2010, he performed in Pilgrims and a Loser and Franz Kafka’s Metamorphosis at KLPAC.